Proportional Representation for Canada:

 Reflections and two simulations

-NOTE: The simulations in this post have been updated Sept 26 to reflect results as of Sept 24.
+NOTE: The simulations in this post reflect results reported as of September 26, 2021.

 The results of this election once again demonstrate that Canada’s archaic voting system is fundamentally incapable of giving voters what they voted for.
 Results were wildly skewed and over 8 million voters (52%) elected no-one.
 Voter disengagement from the process is high: only 59% of eligible voters bothered to show up.